simonpotel/Ludoria-sclib/README.md

 return send_packet(PacketType::CONNECT, connect_data);
 ```

+## Callbacks
+We can define plenty of callbacks depends StC :
 To handle incoming packets, it’s best to register callbacks for specific packet types or actions:

 ```c++